BTI-US/Lotso-Dev/README.md

 ```

 Once you have created and configured your `contract-config.json` file, you can proceed with the local deployment of the application.

+## Cloud Deployment on GitHub Pages and Cloudflare Pages

+This section provides guidance on deploying your project to GitHub Pages and Cloudflare Pages, with specific instructions on setting up required environment variables for each platform.

+### GitHub Pages Deployment

+GitHub Pages is used for hosting static content.
+Set the following environment variables in your GitHub repository for deployment:

+- **`ACTIVE_NETWORK`**
+- **`CONTRACT_ADDRESS`**
+- **`WEB_ADDRESS`**

+#### Setting Environment Variables in GitHub

+1. Go to your repository on GitHub.
+2. Navigate to "Settings" > "Secrets".
+3. Click on "New repository secret" and add each environment variable:
+   - Name: Variable name (e.g., `ACTIVE_NETWORK`).
+   - Value: Corresponding value for the variable.
+4. Repeat this process for `CONTRACT_ADDRESS` and `WEB_ADDRESS`.

+#### Deploying to GitHub Pages

+- Your project should be configured for deployment via GitHub Actions.
+- Push a commit to trigger the GitHub Actions workflow, utilizing the set environment variables.

+### Cloudflare Pages Deployment

+Cloudflare Pages supports more dynamic sites with advanced features.

+#### Required Environment Variables

+- **`CLOUDFLARE_ENV`** (Set to `true` in the Cloudflare environment)
+- **`ACTIVE_NETWORK`**
+- **`CONTRACT_ADDRESS`**
+- **`WEB_ADDRESS`**

+#### Setting Environment Variables in Cloudflare Pages

+1. Log into your Cloudflare account and access the Pages dashboard.
+2. Select your project and go to "Settings" > "Environment variables" (under "Build & deploy").
+3. Add each variable by specifying its Name and Value.
+4. Particularly, ensure `CLOUDFLARE_ENV` is set to `true`.

+#### Deploying to Cloudflare Pages

+- Cloudflare Pages automatically builds and deploys upon repository updates.
+- Ensure your repository is linked to Cloudflare Pages with correct build commands.
+- The environment variables will be utilized during Cloudflare's build process.

+#### Important Notes

+- Keep sensitive data such as API keys secure and prevent unnecessary exposure.
+- For local development, replicate the environment variable setup to test the application effectively.
+- Document any unique build steps or configurations specific to your project.

 ## Size of Images